 - a. not build, invest, lend or underwrite any new fossil fuel supply; - b. not be involved in, invest in or lend to any companies involved in deforestation or other environmentally destructive activities; - c. immediately cut the company's own emissions across the value chain.
-This should include both absolute emissions reductions, as well as emissions intensity reductions, and should address emissions across their full value chain (scopes 1, 2 and 3); - d. have a comprehensive and transparent net zero transition plan, which is based in science and verified by third parties, with interim targets (for 2025, 2030 and 2035), and demonstrating how all parts of the business align with those interim targets and long term net zero targets; - e. report transparently and regularly on plans and progress to net zero by 2050; - f. for interim emissions reductions required by its net zero transition plan, not rely on voluntary carbon credits; - g. high integrity carbon credits should be used for beyond value chain mitigation; - h. invest in a just transition, by participating in developing country-led initiatives to decarbonise and provide renewable energy access; - i. align policy, engagement and lobbying efforts, including memberships in trade associations, with the goal of reducing global emissions by at least 50% by 2030 and net zero by 2050; and - j. align stewardship activities (including proxy strategies) with decarbonisation policies.
+This should include both absolute emissions reductions, as well as emissions intensity reductions, and should address emissions across their full value chain (scopes 1, 2 and 3); - d. have a comprehensive and transparent net zero transition plan, which is based in science and verified by third parties, with interim targets (for 2025, 2030 and 2035), and demonstrating how all parts of the business align with those interim targets and long term net zero targets; - e. report transparently and regularly on plans and progress to net zero by 2050; - f. for interim emissions reductions required by its net zero transition plan, not rely on voluntary carbon credits; - g. high integrity carbon credits should be used for beyond value chain mitigation;92 - h. invest in a just transition, by participating in developing country-led initiatives to decarbonise and provide renewable energy access; - i. align policy, engagement and lobbying efforts, including memberships in trade associations, with the goal of reducing global emissions by at least 50% by 2030 and net zero by 2050; and - j. align stewardship activities (including proxy strategies) with decarbonisation policies.

 Full details on the best practice for net zero commitments are found in the UN Net Zero Report itself.
+Following the UN Net Zero Report, the UNFCCC Secretariat has developed a Recognition and Accountability Framework to establish a process to monitor and analyse voluntary net zero alliances and initiatives and enhance transparency and accountability of entities making net zero commitments.
 Other useful guidelines for net zero integrity include the Science Based Target's Initiative's Corporate Net Zero Standard and its forthcoming standard for net-zero targets for the financial sector, as well as ISO's Net Zero Guidelines and the Investor Agenda's Investor Climate Action Plans, among others.